Description about topics

 Patient history

-Provide your primary care and give him or her a better understanding of patient health.
-It allows your medical practitioner to identify patterns and make more effective decisions based on your specific health needs.
+Providing your primary care provider with a thorough medical history gives them a better understanding of your overall health.
+It enables your medical practitioner to identify patterns and make more effective decisions tailored to your specific health needs.

-Your practitioner will work with you to establish a plan to stay healthy and decrease your risk or prevent certain diseases.
+Your practitioner will work with you to establish a plan to stay healthy and reduce your risk of developing preventable diseases.

 • name, address, date of birth, referring practitioner